 This soap is quite quick to trace, so don't over blend and I like this uncoloured letting the natural colour shine through.
-It's best to pour single bars, slabs or trays which are just under 2cm thick, as a hot gel is produced from the Honey (sugar) and this avoids overheating (super-gel).
-By using the individual cavity moulds, or the shallow Milky Way Trays (love the bee designs for this) it helps control a hot gel.
+It's best to pour single bars, slabs or trays which are just under 2cm thick, as a hot gel is produced from the Honey (sugar) and the Cinnamon oil/s, so these shallow moulds avoid overheating (super-gel).
+By using the individual cavity moulds, (such as the bee designs, or the shallow Flexible Tray Moulds) you have more control over a hot gel.
+It can be a bit tricky as you can halt gel by using the fridge or freezer, and soaping at cooler temperatures than normal, but a tideline can occur.
+This is purely aesethetic, but it's something I don't like, so the question for you is....to gel or not to gel??!

-If you find Cinnamon Leaf Essential Oil a little too strong and robust, we recommend using 25 - 35ml Fragrance - Oatmeal Milk & Honey Fragrance, Honey Ale, Saffron & Honey, Honey Beeswax, Wildflower Honey and Pure Honey Fragrance, which all complement the honey beautifully.
+If you find Cinnamon Leaf Essential Oil a little too strong and robust, we recommend using 35 - 50g/ml Fragrance - Oatmeal Milk & Honey Fragrance, Saffron & Honey, Honey Beeswax, Wildflower Honey and Pure Honey Fragrance, which all complement the honey beautifully.
 All these fragrances have a vanilla content so will discolour the honey soap a deeper, richer honey colour.
 Honey Fragrances are suitable for vegans but you need to drop the real honey if making this into a Vegan Soap.
-Also new is Cinnamon Sticks Fragrance, which is very close to the Essential Oil and you don't have any sensitivity concerns.
+Also worth considering is Cinnamon Sticks Fragrance, which is very close to the Essential Oil and you don't have any sensitivity concerns.
 Most honey fragrances are "foodie", meaning they have a vanilla base, and therefore colour the soap a tan to brown colour.

 Due to the honey in the recipe we recommend you use a flat or shallow tray mould and avoid excessive insulation in summer and only use light insulation in winter, removing the towel once you see gel stage has been achieved.
 This is to avoid the soap super-heating.